proglang/jgs/README.md

 In addition to the usual soot command-line options, the following options can be used:

 - `-instant-logging`: all logged messages are displayed immediately
-- `-export-file`: all logged messages are exported also to a file
+- `-export-file`: all logged messages are also exported to a file
 - `-log-levels` *{levels}*:  expects a list of the log-levels *{levels}* which can include the levels 'exception', 'error', warning', 'information', 'effect', 'security', 'securitychecker', 'debug', 'all', 'off', 'structure' and 'configuration'.
 Messages of the listed levels are printed from the logger.

 Note that the options should contain the classpath option with the path to the `rt.jar`.
 Also all the required projects should be included in the classpath.

-As an example, the class `Example` will be analyzed by the following options, all messages will be logged and exported in a file.
+As an example, the class `Example` will be analyzed by the following options, all messages will be logged and exported to a file.
 The logging takes place after the analysis.

 ```bash
 -cp .:…/rt.jar -pp -f none -no-bodies-for-excluded -log-levels all -export-file -keep-line-number Example